Skip to main content

 Prerequisites

-• All documents requiring notarization completely filled out (but not signed)
+• All documents completely filled out (but not signed)

-• Understanding of your document's specific notarization requirements (e.g., witnesses needed)
+• Understanding of your document's specific notarization requirements (e.g., witnesses)

-• Access to a computer or smartphone with a camera and internet for RON
+• Access to a stable internet connection and webcam for RON

 1